onzfonz/comp227/src/content/8/en/part8a.md

 The **compiler** is responsible for type information erasure (i.e. removing the typing information) and for code transformations.
 The code transformations enable TypeScript code to be transpiled into executable JavaScript.
-Everything related to the types is removed at compile-time, so ***TypeScript isn't genuine statically-typed code***.
+***Everything related to the types is removed at compile-time***.
+Even though TypeScript isn't statically-typed code in its *truest* form, it is often still referred to as a statically-typed language.

 Traditionally, *compiling* means that code is transformed from a human-readable format to a machine-readable format.
 In TypeScript, human-readable source code is transformed into another human-readable source code, so the correct term would be **transpiling**.
 However, compiling has been the most commonly-used term in this context, so we will continue to use it.